 Internship, Research, and Study Abroad Opportunities

 The department offers a community politics internship every semester that includes opportunities for placement in either local government, private agencies of law offices.
-Political science students are also eligible to participate in the Washington Semester and the Philadelphia Urban Semester programs, which involve full-time, off-campus internship studies.
+Political science students are also eligible to participate in the Washington Semester program, which involve full-time, off-campus internship studies.
 Other experimental learning opportunities, such as honors projects and independent studies are available.

 Five-Year Programs and Selected Double Majors